Gabriella439/post-rfc/sotu.md

 * Real-time strategy games
 * MMORPGs

-Haskell has SDL and OpenGL bindings, which are actually quite good, but that's about it.
+Haskell has SDL, OpenGL, and Vulkan bindings, which are actually quite good, but that's about it.
 You're on your own from that point onward.
 There is not a rich ecosystem of higher-level libraries built on top of those bindings.
 There is some work in this area, but I'm not aware of anything production quality or